 Please view our website with vertical orientation instead.

-Lien Foundation, Tan Tock Seng Hospital, National University Hospital are partnering to develop “A Kinder ICU”, which aims to integrate palliative care into everyday ICU practices.
+Lien Foundation, Tan Tock Seng Hospital, National University Hospital are partnering to develop “A Kinder ICU”, which integrates palliative care into everyday ICU practices.

 A visit to the Intensive Care Unit (ICU) is highly distressing.
-Its clean and sterile environment is a stark backdrop to the physical and emotional distress patients and their families experience, as they wrestle with uncertainties of the patient’s prognosis.
-15-22% of ICU patients die in the ICU.
-Yet for most patients, palliative care is only delivered in last few hours or days in the ICU.
+Its clean and sterile environment is a stark contrast to immense physical and emotional distress patients and their loved ones experience, as they wrestle with uncertainties of the patient’s prognosis.
+20% of ICU patients die in the ICU.
+Yet for most ICU patients, palliative care is delivered too late – a median of 3 days before death.

 Explore our focuses